 Behavioral Health Disaster Response Project

 The UK Behavioral Health Disaster Response Institute is a series of projects designed to enhance and increase the capacity of health and mental health professionals to respond to events of disaster, terrorism or a public health emergency, and to establish best practice guidelines for emergency responders in a wide range of disaster scenarios.
 To accomplish this task, the project utilizes innovative and evidence-based health care system training strategies (i.e. telemedicine and existing training networks), and the latest research methodologies to assist health and behavioral health providers in the detection and treatment of psychological distress following events of disaster.
-Funding for the BHDRP comes from a variety of federal sources including the Health Resources Services Administration (HRSA), the Assistant Secretary for Preparedness and Response (ASPR), and the Department of Homeland Security through the National Institute for Hometown Security.
+Funding for the BHDRP comes from a variety of federal sources including the Health Resources Services Administration (HRSA), the Assistant Secretary for Preparedness and Response (ASPR), the Department of Homeland Security through the National Institute for Hometown Security, and Substance Abuse and Mental Health Services Administration (SAMHSA).

 The UK Behavioral Health Disaster Response Project offers the following services: